Ave Maria (Beyoncé song): Writing and inspiration

-Mikkel Storleer Eriksen and Tor Erik Hermansen, together under the stage name Stargate, wrote and produced the song with additional writing by Amanda Ghost, Ian Dench and Makeba Riddick.
+Mikkel Storleer Eriksen and Tor Erik Hermansen, together under the stage name Stargate, wrote and produced the song with Amanda Ghost, Ian Dench, Makeba Riddick and Beyoncé, who also co-produced it.
 The song was written in Bangladesh, Patchwerk and Silent Sound Studios in Atlanta, Georgia in 2008.
-Knowles worked with Amanda Ghost to re-write Franz Schubert's "Ave Maria" after having co-written "Disappear" in London.
+Beyoncé worked with Amanda Ghost to re-write Franz Schubert's "Ave Maria" after having co-written "Disappear" in London.
 She stated that the song was one of the most personal on the album.
-Ghost told The Daily Telegraph that Knowles' references to rapper Jay-Z are usually unclear and open to interpretation, yet her music, including "Ave Maria", "is the one place she can be incredibly expressive".
-Knowles and Ghost both liked Schubert's song and walked down the aisle to the song during their respective weddings.
+Ghost told The Daily Telegraph that Beyoncé's references to rapper Jay-Z are usually unclear and open to interpretation, yet her music, including "Ave Maria", "is the one place she can be incredibly expressive".
+Beyoncé and Ghost both liked Schubert's song and walked down the aisle to the song during their respective weddings.
 The marriages of the artists inspired them to write their own version of the recording.
 She further discussed the lyrics and inspiration:

 [T]he lyric is very much about her.
 She talks about being surrounded by friends but she's alone: 'How can the silence seem so loud?' and then 'There's only us when the lights go down'.
 I think that's probably the most personal line on the whole album about her and Jay, because they are very real, and they're very much in love, and it must be pretty tough to have that love when you're incredibly famous.

 "Ave Maria" is present on the I Am... disc of the double album I Am...
-Sasha Fierce, as it is a pop-R&B ballad that shows Knowles' insecurities about love, and the person she is "underneath all the makeup, underneath the lights and underneath all the exciting star drama".
-Knowles has said that she loves singing ballads because, "the music and the emotion in the story is told [sic] so much better.
+Sasha Fierce, as it is a pop-R&B ballad that shows Beyoncé's insecurities about love, and the person she is "underneath all the makeup, underneath the lights and underneath all the exciting star drama".
+Beyoncé has said that she loves singing ballads because, "the music and the emotion in the story is told [sic] so much better.
 It's a better connection because you can hear it and it's not all these other distractions.
 I really wanted people to hear my voice and hear what I had to say."
-During an interview, Knowles revealed that "Ave Maria" was the most personal song to her on the whole album.
+During an interview, Beyoncé revealed that "Ave Maria" was the most personal song to her on the whole album.